 - Investment fees can run high: For portfolio management, Ameriprise Financial Services can charge an advisory fee up to 2.00%.
 Some of the firm’s programs also include an additional manager fee, platform fee and an investments and infrastructure support fee.
 In comparison, the industry average total advisor fee is 1.17%, according to a 2019 study by RIA in a Box.

 - Incentive to recommend products with commissions: Advisors can make commissions by recommending insurance and investment products from Ameriprise Financial Services.
 This creates a potential conflict of interest, as advisors may be financially incentivized to make certain recommendations.

 - Potential conflict of interest with participating mutual fund families: The mutual fund program in which Ameriprise participates may create an incentive for advisors to recommend funds that are part of the program.
 This is because incentives for advisors from the participating mutual fund families may include reimbursement costs for education training, seminars and other activities.

 - Has disciplinary disclosures: As is the case with many big firms, Ameriprise Financial Services has reported disciplinary incidents over the past decade.
 See below for more information.

 What types of clients does Ameriprise Financial Services serve?

 The minimum investment needed to open an account with Ameriprise Financial Services depends on the program, starting at $25,000 for some and going up to $500,000 for another.
 Some of these program minimums are based on the total amount invested by your entire household.
-If you have a family member or roommate already investing with Ameriprise Financial Services and they are past the household minimum, you could open an account with as little as $2,000.
+If you have a household member already investing with Ameriprise Financial Services and they are past the household minimum, you could open an account with as little as $2,000.

-|Minimum Investment Requirements By Program|
+|Minimum Investment Requirements by Program|

-|Program||Minimum to Open an Account|
+|Program||Minimum to open an account|